r-lidar/lidR/gridMetrics-error.md

     5: 685350 5017790 0.00 0.285 5.540  8.9750 14.67
     6: 685350 5017810 0.00 2.880 6.980  9.9200 15.21

-You can use it with optionnal arguments.
+You can use it with optional arguments.

     metrics = gridMetrics(lidar, 20, myQuantile(Z, seq(0.1,0.9,0.1)))
     hean(metrics)